marcus-crane/october/docs/prerequisites.md

 In order to make sure that we retain images properly, we need to tell the Kobo to not try to handle images on our behalf.

-## Setting up Calibre (Enabling cover support)
+## Configuring Calibre to sync high quality covers

 For the unfamiliar, [Calibre](https://calibre-ebook.com/) is basically the go-to tool for eReader management.

 If you aren't already using it, I highly recommend it.

-That said, October should still work fine with regular ePubs uploaded to your Kobo via USB drag-and-drop.
+October should still work fine with regular ePubs uploaded to your Kobo via USB drag-and-drop but there are no guarantees when it comes to cover art.

 Once you've plugged in your device to your computer via USB, and accepted the connection request on your Kobo, you should open Calibre.

 It should detect your device but this can often take a bit of time.
 Anywhere up to 30 seconds is usually reasonable.

 You'll know your device is ready when Calibre visually reloads and the button labelled "Device" appears in the middle of header toolbar.